 This certainly makes me think: How are skills changing in a digital age?
 Is Ingold correct to call Braverman’s prognosis premature?
 Or, as Michael McNally argues in Content Management Systems and the Degradation of Intellectual Work in the 21st Century, is intellectual work being similarly deskilled and degraded?
 And how about what David Graeber calls The Phenomenon of Bullshit Jobs?

 My initial feeling is that even in the digital age, the emerging technological work may be quite like the skills Ingold describes.
 We would be remiss not to analyze them as a processional, synergistic coupling of perception and action.
-And that it is up to us, and perhaps especially to the emerging generation that John Zogby at Hartwick College called The First Globals, “to disassemble the constructions of technology, and creatively to reincorporate the pieces into their own walks of life” (Ingold 2011:62).
+And that it is up to us, “to disassemble the constructions of technology, and creatively to reincorporate the pieces into their own walks of life” (Ingold 2011, 62).